missjwo/wp-community-uk-slack/README.md

 Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any member of WP-Community-UK.slack.com.
 The Slack channel is an open one; please be respectful to all patrons of the team.

-Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of conversations; inappropriate contact, and unwelcome sexual attention.
+Harassment includes: offensive comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including in any uploaded documents or websites linked to); deliberate intimidation, stalking or following; sustained disruption of conversations; inappropriate contact, and unwelcome sexual attention.

 ###4.
 Consequences Of Unacceptable Behavior